miRkwood-RNA/miRkwood/miRkwood_installation.md

 Inline::CPP
 Bio::DB::Fasta

+Inline::CPP may sometimes be difficult to install.
+In that case, please install first the following modules:
+Inline::C
+Inline
+Pegex
+ExtUtils::MakeMarker
+File-ShareDir-Install
+Capture::Tiny
+ExtUtills::CppGuess

 - RNAstemloop
 This program takes an output file from RNALfold and extract candidates stemloop from the secondary structures.